Pacific Wreck Database

 Construction

 One of the Port Moresby Gun Batteries.
 Built on the coastal hills immediately behind Boera village.
-Construction began in late January - May 1943.
-After 'A' Australian Heavy Battery at Gill Gill (west of Alotau, Milne Bay) ceased to function on May 20, 1943 all equipment was transferred to Boera.
-Spread over several hills, the battery also had search light and support buildings nearby.
-The water supply well was dug down 50 feet.
+Construction began in late January until May 1943.
+After 'A' Australian Heavy Battery at Gill Gill (west of Alotau, Milne Bay) ceased operations on May 20, 1943 all equipment was transferred to Boera.
+Boera Battery was established among several hills, the battery also had search light and support buildings nearby.
+A water supply well was dug to a depth of 50'.

 On June 11, 1943 under the supervision of Major Butterworth.
 Firing exercises were carried out.
 On March 3, 1944 by Boera and Bootless Batteries.
 The battery was disassembled (guns, ammunition) were returned to Port Moresby and camp buildings demolished.